-Social participation

-As part of the UHC2030 remit to strengthen social accountability, focus is on the participation of populations, communities and civil society in national planning processes.
-Participatory governance can make public policy more responsive to the needs of the most vulnerable groups, yet few countries systematically and meaningfully engage populations, communities and civil society in decision-making processes.
+Health budget analysis, advocacy & accountability Health budget analysis, advocacy and accountability Social participation have collectively been identified as an area where As part of the UHC2030 remit to strengthen social UHC2030 can add value in strengthening the accountability, focus is on the participation of populations, capacities of CSOs, the media and parliaments in communities and civil society in national planning a way that promotes coherence and constructive national multi-stakeholder collaboration.
+In 2019, processes.
+Participatory governance can make public policy more responsive to the needs of the most UHC2030 developed a budget toolkit building on a broad consultative process during the course vulnerable groups, yet few countries systematically and meaningfully engage populations, communities of 2018 with a range of partners to frame the and civil society in decision-making processes. development of a toolkit for capacity strengthening.